 Regular research groups

-- EPiPHENy: Edinburgh Philosophy and Phenomenology reading group meets on alternating Thursdays at 2 - 3pm.
+- EPiPHENy: Edinburgh Philosophy and Phenomenology reading group meets on Fridays at 10am - 12pm.

 - The Philosophy, Psychology, and Informatics Research Group (otherwise known as the 'PPIG' group) meets on alternating Wednesdays during term-time at 4pm.

 - The PPLS Interdisciplinary Seminar Series meets irregularly between 3 - 6 times a year.

 Upcoming and recent conferences and workshops

 - August 9th 2013: Workshop with Robert Rupert, University of Edinburgh

 - July 22nd - 23rd 2013: Embodied Music Cognition (EMuCog) Conference, University of Edinburgh

 - February 12th 2013: Social Cognition Workshop, University of Edinburgh